 Royal Ahold NV, the Dutch owner of the Stop & Shop chain, left open the possibility of acquisitions as it considers how to utilize cash raised from the $3.1 billion disposal of its stake in Swedish retailer ICA.

-Royal Ahold NV, the Dutch owner of Stop & Shop grocery stores, said first-quarter profit unexpectedly dropped as consumers reined in spending on groceries amid higher unemployment in Europe and the U.S.
+Royal Ahold NV, the Dutch owner of Stop & Shop grocery stores, said sales growth has eased in recent weeks and warned of “another challenging year” as consumers focus on value and competition remains intense.